 Finish packing everything, most importantly everything you’ll need just before you move and just after.
 This will make the day much easier for you.

 Although you might not want to spend much time away from your pets and children, getting a sitter for them will make things much more bearable.
-They may only get in the way if you have them with you the whole day, making things even more stressful.
+While older kids can help, little ones may only get in the way, trying to help.
+This can make things even more stressful.
 You might even consider boarding your pets for the week.
+This is, personally, one of my favorite moving tips.
+It just helps reduce stress for everyone involved.

 You’ll also need to make sure that a handover for the keys to the old house and new house has been arranged.